Henry Rollins: State of Alert

 Around April 1981, drummer Simon Jacobsen was replaced by Ivor Hanson.
-At the time, Hanson's father was a top admiral in the U.S. Navy and his family shared living quarters with the U.S. Vice President in the Naval Observatory.
+At the time, Hanson's father was a top admiral in the U.S. Navy and his family shared living quarters with the U.S. vice president at the Naval Observatory.
 The band held their practices there and would have to be let in by Secret Service agents.

 S.O.A. disbanded after a total of a dozen concerts and one EP.
 Rollins had enjoyed being the band's frontman, and had earned a reputation for fighting in shows.
 He later said, "I was like nineteen and a young man all full of steam and loved to get in the dust-ups."
 By this time, Rollins had become the assistant manager of the Georgetown Häagen-Dazs ice cream store; his steady employment had helped to finance the S.O.A.
 EP.